TAPevents/tap-i18n/FUTURE-README.md

     {
         languages_files_dir: "i18n" // the path to your languages files
                                     // directory relative to your project root
+        supported_languages: null, // A list of languages tags you want to make
+                                   // available on your project.
+If null, all
-        supported_languages: [], // Empty array means all the languages we find
+                                   // the languages we'll find translation files
-                                 // translation files for are supported.
+                                   // for will be available.
         build_files_path: "public/i18n", // can be a relative to project root or absolute
         browser_path: "/i18n" // can be a full url, or an absolute path on the project domain }